taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 When the test job backlog did not go down even after the culling script was run and new instances started appearing, Taskcluster team member started digging into the OCC code and, with grenade's help,  eventually found the [second issue affecting test worker configuration](https://github.com/mozilla-releng/OpenCloudConfig/commit/d7d2df5a174087bad52e7d3636ae92e043f999f0).

 Once that change was deployed and the test job backlog started to go down, [Aryx noticed that we still had a build backlog](https://bugzilla.mozilla.org/show_bug.cgi?id=1438152).
+The number of build relative to the number of tests is very small &mdash; one build triggers many tests &mdash; made this easy to overlook.
 Now that we knew what to look for, grenade quickly found [the corresponding change for builders](https://github.com/mozilla-releng/OpenCloudConfig/commit/137c8c1b0e4b3927f15cf38ee4f9771894818221) and rolled out new AMIs.

 ### Remediation

+The fixes detailed above have dealt with the proximal issue, but this prolonged outage highlights bigger issues that need to be addressed

+#### Taskcluster / Relops communication

+TBD

+#### OCC and complexity

+TBD

+#### Understanding the base AMI creation process

+TBD

 ## Timeline
   - 2018-02-13 13:18:43 UTC ::::: jhford deploys the single, universal ssh key pair change to ec2-manager